Rhenium: Alloys

-For 2006, the consumption is given as 28% for General Electric, 28% Rolls-Royce plc and 12% Pratt & Whitney, all for superalloys, whereas the use for catalysts only accounts for 14% and the remaining applications use 18%.
-In 2006, 77% of rhenium consumption in the United States was in alloys.
+For 2006, the consumption is given as 28 % for General Electric, 28 % Rolls-Royce plc and 12 % Pratt & Whitney, all for superalloys, whereas the use for catalysts only accounts for 14 % and the remaining applications use 18 %.
+In 2006, 77 % of rhenium consumption in the United States was in alloys.
 The rising demand for military jet engines and the constant supply made it necessary to develop superalloys with a lower rhenium content.
-For example, the newer CFM International CFM56 high-pressure turbine (HPT) blades will use Rene N515 with a rhenium content of 1.5% instead of Rene N5 with 3%.
+For example, the newer CFM International CFM56 high-pressure turbine (HPT) blades will use Rene N515 with a rhenium content of 1.5 % instead of Rene N5 with 3 %.

 Rhenium improves the properties of tungsten.
 Tungsten-rhenium alloys are more ductile at low temperature, allowing them to be more easily machined.
 The high-temperature stability is also improved.
-The effect increases with the rhenium concentration, and therefore tungsten alloys are produced with up to 27% of Re, which is the solubility limit.
+The effect increases with the rhenium concentration, and therefore tungsten alloys are produced with up to 27 % Re, which is the solubility limit.
 Tungsten-rhenium wire was originally created in efforts to develop a wire that was more ductile after recrystallization.
 This allows the wire to meet specific performance objectives, including superior vibration resistance, improved ductility, and higher resistivity.
 One application for the tungsten-rhenium alloys is X-ray sources.
 The high melting point of both elements, together with their high atomic mass, makes them stable against the prolonged electron impact.
 Rhenium tungsten alloys are also applied as thermocouples to measure temperatures up to 2200 °C.

 The high temperature stability, low vapor pressure, good wear resistance and ability to withstand arc corrosion of rhenium are useful in self-cleaning electrical contacts.
 In particular, the discharge that occurs during electrical switching oxidizes the contacts.
-However, rhenium oxide Re_{2}O_{7} is volatile (sublimes at ~360 °C) and therefore is removed during the discharge.
+However, rhenium oxide Re2O7 is volatile (sublimes at ~360 °C) and therefore is removed during the discharge.

 Rhenium has a high melting point and a low vapor pressure similar to tantalum and tungsten.
 Therefore, rhenium filaments exhibit a higher stability if the filament is operated not in vacuum, but in oxygen-containing atmosphere.
 Those filaments are widely used in mass spectrometers, ion gauges and photoflash lamps in photography.

 Catalysts

 Rhenium in the form of rhenium-platinum alloy is used as catalyst for catalytic reforming, which is a chemical process to convert petroleum refinery naphthas with low octane ratings into high-octane liquid products.
-Worldwide, 30% of catalysts used for this process contain rhenium.
+Worldwide, 30 % of catalysts used for this process contain rhenium.
 The olefin metathesis is the other reaction for which rhenium is used as catalyst.
-Normally Re_{2}O_{7} on alumina is used for this process.
+Normally Re2O7 on alumina is used for this process.
 Rhenium catalysts are very resistant to chemical poisoning from nitrogen, sulfur and phosphorus, and so are used in certain kinds of hydrogenation reactions.